joelwking/ansible-tetration/README.md

 This repository is a companion to the AnsibleFest 2018 network breakout session, *Using Ansible Tower to implement security policies and telemetry streaming for hybrid clouds*.

-The focus of the session illustrates using Ansible to facilitate installation of the software sensor on Linux hosts, how Cisco Tetration can be used as a dynamic inventory source for Ansible Playbooks and how policy generated from Tetration Application Dependency Mapping (ADM) Network Policy Publisher can be used to apply policy to a Cisco ACI fabric, Cisco ASA firewall and other network devices.
+The focus of the session illustrates using Ansible to facilitate installation of the software sensor on Linux hosts, how Cisco Tetration can be used as a dynamic inventory source for Ansible Playbooks and how policy generated from Tetration Application Dependency Mapping (ADM) Network Policy Publisher can be used to apply policy to a Cisco ACI fabric, Cisco ASA firewall, and other network devices.

 ## Technical Marketing Collateral
 ### Blog